Thank you for always making me proud - Mercy Aigbe celebrates daughter at 20

-Joy of A Mother: Mercy Aigbe Praises First Child Michelle For Making Her Proud As She Clocks 20
+Joy of A Mother: Mercy Aigbe Praises Beautiful Daughter Michelle For Making Her Proud As She Clocks 20

 - Nollywood actress Mercy Aigbe is missing celebrating her daughter Michelle's birthday with her as she is studying abroad